 The Deliberative subsystem is the primary locus of autonomous action selection in the cognitive controller (Figure 2).
-This subsystem takes as input sensory data, child behaviour information, information on what step should be next executed from the therapy script, and higher-level direction from the Wizard/Self-Monitoring subsystem.
+This subsystem takes as input sensory data, child behaviour information, information on what step should be next executed from the therapy script, and higher-level direction from the Self-Monitoring subsystem.
 It then proposes what action should be taken next by the robot (this proposal is sent to the Expression and Actuation subsystem).
 In a normal script execution context, the Deliberative subsystem is the primary driver of behaviour, which would typically propose the next script step.
 Details of the deliberative subsystem implementation may be found below in Section 2.2.

-There are however a number of circumstances in which this is not the most appropriate action to perform.
+There are however a number of circumstances in which this may not the most appropriate action to perform.
 For example, if the child is detected to have very low engagement with the task (as determined from the WP5 component/s, and/or information from WP4 sensory system saying the child is looking away for example), then it would be appropriate to attempt to re-engage the child with the robot/task prior to executing the next stage in the therapy script.
-In this case, the Deliberative subsystem can choose to depart from the behaviour defined in the script, and instead propose a different behaviour.
+In this case, the Deliberative subsystem can choose to depart from the behaviour defined in the script.
+At present, in the core robot functionality, it is up to the therapist to suggest this corrective behaviour, but it is anticipated that the Deliberative subsystem will learn the correct course of action and be able to suggest the behaviour in the future (see Section 2.3 for further details about research in this direction).